Positive Ricci curvature through Cheeger deformations: Introduction

+In particular, we conclude some simple criteria for Cheeger deformations to allow the development of positive Ricci curvature under the hypotheses $(SW1)$-$(SW3)$:

-\begin{corollary} Let $(M,g)$ be a compact Riemannian manifold with a $G$-invariant metric satisfying $(SW1),~(SW2)$, $G$ a connected Lie group.
-Then, $g$ develops positive Ricci curvature after a finite Cheeger deformation if one of the following conditions is true: \begin{enumerate}[$(a)$] \item The singular strata is composed of isolated orbits; \item For every singular point $p$, the linear isotropy has, at most, three irreducible components; \item No isotropy representation have fixed axis; \item The induced action of $G_p$ on the unitary tangent $T_1M$ have no fixed points for any $p\in M$. \end{enumerate} \end{corollary}
+\begin{icor} Let $(M,g)$ and $G$ satisfying $(SW1)$-$(SW3)$.
+Then $g$ develops positive Ricci curvature after a finite Cheeger deformation if any of the following conditions hold: \begin{enumerate}[$(a)$] \item the singular strata are composed of isolated orbits; \item isotropy representations have no non-zero fixed points; \item the isotropy representation $\rho : G^0_q \to O(\cal H_q)$ is irreducible at every point in the singular strata. \end{enumerate} \end{icor}